jacobjinkelly/slurm/README.md

 with a directory for each configuration of hyperparameters being swept over.

 ## Issues
-There is a potential issue if a job preempts after a new update to the repo has been pulled in.
-When the preempted job relaunches it will run the newly updated code, and not the original code it was run with.
+If a job preempts after a new update to the repo has been pulled in, when the job relaunches it will run the newly updated code.
-A solution to this would be to clone the entire repo each time a job launches.
-This would slow down launching a sweep and put unneeded load on the login node CPU and internet.
-Instead, the current solution is to make changes backwards compatible while jobs are in progress.
+Thus, to prevent any potential problems, it is best practice to make pulled changes backwards compatible while jobs are in progress.
-This way, if pulling new updates to the repo is required, they will not interfere with existing jobs in queue if those jobs are preempted.